denysdovhan/home-assistant-config/docs/config/index.md

 - [Calibrate Living Room TRV temperature](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1368) – Calibrate TRV temperature with external sensor.
 - [Suggest turning on AC when it's hot](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#LNone) – When temperature raises over certain level, send an actionable notification for turning on ACs
 - [Turn off fans at night](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2107) – Bathroom and Laundry fans are noisy, so we turn them off at night and turn them on in the morning.
+- [Turn on Bathroom Fan when showering](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2794) – When someone is in the shower, turn on the fan.
+Keep it on as long as the shower is occupied.
-- [Turn on fan when someone is on the toilet](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L955) – When someone sits in the toilet, then turn on the fan.
-Turn off fan when person leaves.
+- [Turn on Bathroom Fan when toilet is occupied](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L955) – When someone sits in the toilet, then turn on the fan.
+Keep it on while it's occupied
 - [Turn on heaters during heating season](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L479) – Turn on/off heaters when weather is getting cold/warm

 ### 🌆 Curtains